wso2/product-microgateway/integration/test-integration/readme.md

    NOTE: Adding to both modes is not compulsory
 ## How to Test with a new API-M instance
 NOTE: Not encouraged at all
-1. Create a class similar to `org.wso2.choreo.connect.tests.setup.withapim.ApimStartupShutdownExecutor` and add a `beforeSuite` methods that starts the apim instance
+1. Create a class similar to `org.wso2.choreo.connect.tests.setup.withapim.ApimStartupExecutor` and add a `beforeSuite` methods that starts the apim instance.
+(Don't have to write a new "shutdownExecuter", the existing can be used as it is.
+Yet, will have to make the `ApimInstance` class configurable like `CcInstance`)
 2. Add a new testng file and follow the pattern given below
     ```
    <test>